 Security Information and Event Management (SIEM) is a type of security software that aggregates and analyses log data from various devices and systems within an organisation’s network.
 SIEM systems are designed to identify security threats and anomalies by analysing the log data for patterns and indicators of compromise.
 They can also provide real-time alerts when suspicious activity is detected.

 SIEM is particularly useful for conducting forensic investigations post-security events, and the best solutions should have simulation capabilities that help teams strategically learn from past vulnerabilities.
 SIEM also centralises and unifies all security alerts – ideally including those from EDR – which is exceptionally useful for enhancing security efficiency and response effectiveness.

-What is the difference between EDR and SIEM in cybersecurity?
+What is the difference between EDR and SIEM?

-In a nutshell, EDR is focused on monitoring and responding to threats on individual endpoint devices.
+EDR is an endpoint protection solution, focused on monitoring and responding to threats on individual endpoint devices.
 In contrast, SIEM is focused on aggregating and analysing log data from multiple devices and systems to identify security threats and anomalies.

 Think of EDR as a “SIEM-complementary” solution that augments detection and response capability with a focus on user endpoints.
 Both EDR and SIEM are important cybersecurity tools, but they serve different purposes and are used in different ways.

 Advanced Threat Protection (ATP) solutions, on the other hand, are focused on protecting against more sophisticated threats that can or cannot be endpoint originated.
 These threats can include Advanced Persistent Threats (APTs), such as ransomware designed to evade traditional detection measures and dwell in networks for an extended period, or expertly spoofed email domains containing attachments containing zero-day malware.

 A defining feature of ATPs is their three-stage structure: first infiltration, followed by lateral movement and finally, exfiltration of data, files or other valuable business assets.